aphelps099/CA-SBDC/wp-content/plugins/autodescription/readme.txt

 == Upgrade Notice ==

+= 5.0.0 =

+This is a major upgrade.
+Make a backup of your database before updating.
+WordPress v5.9 or higher and PHP v7.4 or higher are now required.
+If you use the Extension Manager, update it to v2.6.3 or higher before updating this plugin.
+Downgrading to v4.2.8 is possible, but the description's HTML parsing method will revert to its default setting.

 = 4.1.0 =
 The v4.1.0 update brings a major upgrade.
 Make a backup of your database before updating.
 WordPress v5.1 (or higher) is now required.
 Downgrading to v4.0.7 is possible without side effects.

-= 4.0.0 =
-The v4.0.0 update brings a major upgrade.
-Make a backup of your database before updating.
-WordPress v4.9 (or higher) and PHP v5.6 (or higher) are now required.
-If you use the Extension Manager, update it to v2.1.0 (or higher) before updating this plugin.
-Downgrading to v3.2.4 is possible, however with the caveat that the homepage title may flip its output order back.

-= 3.1.1 =
-This is a major upgrade.
-Make a backup of your database before upgrading.
-WordPress v4.6 (or greater) and PHP v5.4 (or greater) are now required.
-If you use the Extension Manager, update it to v1.5.2 (or greater) before upgrading this plugin.
-Downgrading to v3.0.6 possible.

-= 3.0.0 =
-A major update.
-Make a backup of your database before upgrading.

 == Other Notes ==